Perthes disease is relatively uncommon and in Western populations has an incidence approaching 5 to 15:100,000.

 Additionally, tongues of cartilage sometimes extend inferolaterally into the femoral neck, creating lucencies, which must be distinguished from infection or neoplastic lesions 4.
-The presence of metaphyseal involvement not only increases the likelihood of femoral neck deformity but also make early physeal closure with resulting leg length disparity more likely.
+The presence of metaphyseal involvement not only increases the likelihood of femoral neck deformity but also makes early physeal closure with resulting leg length disparity more likely.

-Traditionally arthrography performed under general anesthesia with conventional fluoroscopy is performed to assess congruency between the femoral head and the acetabulum in a variety of positions 3.
+Traditionally arthrography performed under general anesthesia with conventional fluoroscopy is performed to assess congruence between the femoral head and the acetabulum in a variety of positions 3.
 MRI is increasingly replacing this, in an effort to eliminate pelvic irradiation.

 MRI is gaining an increasing role in a number of scenarios:

 - early diagnosis, before the onset of x-ray findings